Professors Artemus Ward, Lara Crowley, Timothy Crowley, and Joel Stafstrom

 Graduate students who have not previously enrolled at NIU, or who are not currently enrolled at NIU, who will participate in the program in order to earn academic graduate credit as a "student-at-large" (SAL) must be admitted as an SAL to the graduate school and the program.

 Back to top

 The program cost pays for the following cost-related services:

 1) Housing, breakfast seven days a week, and dinner Sunday through Wednesday in the College Dining Hall

 2) Use of an Oriel College Common Room and the College Library

 3) Two program-related field trips

-4) NIU tuition for undergraduate or graduate credit
+4) Six hours of NIU undergraduate or graduate credit